Li-Heng-LH/kotlin101/kotlin101/Coroutines.md

 * until all the coroutines inside `runBlocking` complete their execution.
 * You will often see runBlocking used like that at the very top-level of the application and quite rarely inside the real code.

+* `suspend` function:
+* additional feature is that they can, in turn, use other suspending functions (like `delay` in this example)
+* to suspend execution of a coroutine.

+* `coroutineScope`: Scope builder
+* `runBlocking` and `coroutineScope` builders both wait for their body and all its children to complete.
+* The main difference is that the `runBlocking` blocks the current thread for waiting,
+* while `coroutineScope` just suspends, releasing the underlying thread for other usages.
+* `runBlocking` is a **regular** function while `coroutineScope` is a **suspending** function.

+* A `coroutineScope` builder can be used inside any suspending function to perform multiple concurrent operations.

+* A `launch` coroutine builder returns a `Job` object that is a handle to the launched coroutine and
+* can be used to wait for its completion explicitly.

 &nbsp;